usmanmusa1920/kyaah/docs/local_mail.rst

 Kyaah provided **localMail** function, to test your mail locally.
 First boot up the python mail server on a different terminal by::

-  python3 -m smtpd -c DebuggingServer -n localhost:1025
+  python -m smtpd -c DebuggingServer -n localhost:1025

 and then open another terminal and run your python script including the below code in it